grafana/grafana/docs/sources/datasources/loki/configure-loki-data-source.md

   - **Regex**: A regular expression to parse a part of the log message and capture it as the value of the new field.
 Can contain only one capture group.

   - **Label**: A label from the selected log line.
 This can be any type of label - indexed, parsed or structured metadata.
-The label's value will be used as the value of the derived field.
+When using this type, the input will match as a regular expression against label keys, allowing you to match variations like `traceid` and `trace_id` with a single regex pattern like `trace[_]?id`.
+The value of the matched label will be used as the value of the derived field.

 - **URL/query** Sets the full link URL if the link is external, or a query for the target data source if the link is internal.
 You can interpolate the value from the field with the `${__value.raw}` macro.